Allan Sparkes: Later career

-Sparks has been active in various community and social programs since the early 2000s.
-Among others, he is an ambassador for Beyondblue (since 2013) and the wounded serviceperson charity Soldier On (since 2014), and has also worked with suicide prevention initiatives, the Heart Foundation, and advisory and charitable organisations connected to New South Wales Police.
+Sparkes has been active in various community and social programs since the early 2000s.
+Among others, he has been an ambassador for Beyondblue (since 2013) and formerly an Ambassador for the wounded service person charity Soldier On (since 2014), and has also worked with suicide prevention initiatives, the Heart Foundation, he is currently an Ambassador for Kookaburra Kids and has been an Australia Day Ambassador since 2017.
+He is also the Foundation Patron of the Stay Kind Foundation, Chair of the National Police Bravery Award Committee and an advisor for various NSW Police Mental Health Programs and other charitable organisations.
 Sparkes is also Vice Patron of the Australian Bravery Association and President of the Cross of Valour Association of Australia.

 Sparkes's story features as chapter three of the book Brave: Ordinary Australians and Their Extraordinary Acts of Courage, by Mark Whittaker.
 In 2013, Sparkes penned his autobiography, The Cost of Bravery, with help from Whittaker.

 In August 2016 Sparkes was awarded Australia's fourth highest bravery decoration, the Commendation for Brave Conduct, for saving the life of an Aboriginal man who had fallen onto the path of an oncoming train at Redfern railway station in April 2014.
 The Commendation was followed by the award, in January 2017, of a Medal of the Order of Australia for Sparkes' service to mental health support organisations and to the community.